Yes. All students using VA benefits to pay for school will need to submit their benefit enrollment form each semester.

 If you have completed your form you can find your Cert ID in either the email you received from our office or you can get it by logging into the Veterans Portal and then call the VA at 1-888-442-4551 to get additional information.

-As a reminder, BAH and stipends, are paid after the fact (like a paycheck, you only get paid after you work, the same is true with these benefits; you only receive them following days in class).
-For example, if the semester starts on September 7 and ends on December 23, payments should post October 1, November 1, December 1 and January 1.
-The October 1 and January 1 payments will be prorated to reflect the fact that you were not in school for the entire month that you are receiving funds for.
+As a reminder, BAH and stipends are paid after the fact (like a paycheck, you only get paid after you work, the same is true with these benefits; you only receive them following days in class).
+For example, if the semester starts on January 20 and ends on May 13, payments should post February 1, March 1, April 1, May 1 and June 1.
+The February 1 and June 1 payments will be prorated to reflect the fact that you were not in school for the entire month that you are receiving funds for.

-Yes, the GI bill will pay for student health insurance for those who are 100% eligible.
+Yes, the GI bill will pay for student health insurance for those who are 100% eligible (this is not the case with those using Chapter 31 benefits).
 This is a great option for those students who are living on campus as well as those who are on campus regularly.
-On your enrollement form it will ask if you accept or waive. it.
+On your enrollement form it will ask if you have accepted or waived it.
 This is where you will indicate if you want or do not want health insurace.
 This will not affect any other health insurance.
 Please understand that Tricare, Champ VA or VA health care is not accepted on campus.

 Due to the increased volume of students using benefits, we cannot give an estimated time of when you will receive your payment after your certification is processed.
 It is imperative that you notify the Veteran Services Office about any changes that would affect your benefits.